 Mount Wellington Tailings.1 – This first image is looking at the earth dam from the Twelveheads side, the water here is a very deep red.
 At the rear is a concrete access ramp for vehicles.

-Mount Wellington Tailings.3 – On the side of the dam there is an access point which would have been used for maintenance when the mine was working.
+Mount Wellington Tailings.3 – On the side of the dam there is an access point.
+This would would have been used for maintenance when the mine was working.

 Mount Wellington Tailings.4 – This image is taken from the other side of the tailings dam.
 This is one of the overflow weirs in the lagoon used to control the level of water behind the dam.